 The host organization must also agree not to use student externs primarily for undesirable make-work tasks such as cite-checking or perfunctory research projects.

-Host organizations should expect the site visit to occur at about the midway point of the semester.
+Host organizations should expect the meeting to occur at about the midway point of the semester.

 The student's supervising attorney at the host organization must submit two formal written evaluations, once at the midterm point in the externship and again at the conclusion.
 These evaluations should detail the work the extern has done and the supervisor's evaluation of the student's performance during the time period covered.